Home » Posts tagged 'nirp' (Page 3)

 Negative Interest Rates Destroying the World Economy

-QUESTION: Mr. Armstrong, I think I am starting to see the light you have been shining.
+Negative Interest Rates Destroying the World Economy QUESTION: Mr. Armstrong, I think I am starting to see the light you have been shining.
 Negative interest rates really are “completely insane”.
 I also now see that months after you wrote about central banks were trapped, others are now just starting to entertain the idea.
-Is this distinct difference in your views that eventually become adopted with time because you were a hedge fund manager?
+Is this distinct […]

 The Strange Idea of Negative Interest

-This article addresses the role of demurrage (negative interest) in the design of new currencies.
-But it takes a roundabout route with diversions around the zero and negative interest rates being currently applied to fiat money; and a detour via positive interest which is itself a stranger idea than we have been led to believe.
-It suggests that demurrage is worth a place in the designer’s kitbag, but not for the reason normally postulated.
+The Strange Idea of Negative Interest This article addresses the role of demurrage (negative interest) in the design of new currencies.
+But it takes a roundabout route with diversions around the zero and negative interest rates being currently applied to fiat money; and a detour via positive interest which is itself a stranger idea than […]

 What’s Wrong With Negative Rates?

+What’s Wrong With Negative Rates?
 NEW YORK – I wrote at the beginning of January that economic conditions this year were set to be as weak as in 2015, which was the worst year since the global financial crisis erupted in 2008.
-And, as has happened repeatedly over the last decade, a few months into the year, others’ more optimistic forecasts are being revised downward.
+And, as has happened repeatedly over the last decade, a few months into the year, […]

 CEO Keith Neumeyer Warns: “There’s Going To Be a Major Revolt… We’re Going To See Riots”

-With negative interest rates now the order of the day in much of the Western world, it’s only a matter of time before financial institutions start charging American depositors for the privilege of keeping their money safe in the U.S. banking system.
+CEO Keith Neumeyer Warns: “There’s Going To Be a Major Revolt… We’re Going To See Riots” With negative interest rates now the order of the day in much of the Western world, it’s only a matter of time before financial institutions start charging American depositors for the privilege of keeping their money safe in the U.S. banking […]

 Japan Prints Additional ¥10,000 Bills As People Scramble To Stash Away Cash